martinholden-skillsoft/node-percipio-learneractivityreport/README.md

 | END     | Optional | This is a filter criteria that specifies the END date for the report in ISO8601 format.<br/><br/>The START option must be specified if using this.<br/><br/>The TIMEFRAME option must be null if using this                                                                                       |

 ## Configuring the API call
-Make the config changes in [config/default.js](config/default.js) file, to specify the request criteria for the report.
+Make any additional config changes in [config/default.js](config/default.js) file, to specify the request criteria for the report other then date range.

 ## How to use it